juliabotor/CS50_project_0/README.md

-# CS50_projects
+# CS50_project_0
-Projects i've made from the CS50 Web Programming with Python and Javascript course
+First project of the CS50's web programming with Python and JavaScript course.
+Design front-end for Google Search, Google Image Search, and Google Advanced Search using HTML and CSS.